auhide/html_tags_statistics/README.md

-A statistic in regards to the symbol usage in almost every HTML tag.
+A statistic in regards to the symbol usage of almost every HTML tag.

 1. Firstly, run this in the Terminal:
 ```